Tiger and Turtle Duisburg: The Slowest Roller Coaster in the World

 If life is like a roller coaster then no wonder we all feel giddy, excited, terrified and sick from time to time.
 But does it have to be that way?
 What if your rollercoaster moved at walking pace?
 If you didn’t have to do the loop the loop?
 If you didn’t have to go at the same pace as everyone else?
 If you could go fast if you wanted, stroll at a leisurely pace or mix it up as you prefer?
-Well, here’s the thing.. you can.
-Near Duisburg…
+Well, here’s the thing, you can.
+On the Tiger and Turtle, Duisburg…

 It was this industrial landscape that inspired the sculpture ‘Tiger and Turtle – Magic Mountain’ by Heike Mutter and Ulrich Genth, a swirl of tin, zinc and steel that wraps itself around itself atop an old mining slag heap, now reclaimed by nature.
 It’s symbolic of the transformation in this place, the metals a reminder of an industrial past still close at hand.